-Healthcare Services in Dubai:
+Healthcare Services to People Moving to Dubai:

 Dubai houses an outstanding health infrastructure with state-of-the-art medical facilities and premium healthcare standards.

-The local residents of UAE can avail the healthcare solutions from public hospitals in Dubai for free of cost, or at a very nominal fee.
+The residents of UAE can avail the healthcare solutions from public hospitals in Dubai for free of cost, or at a very nominal fee.
 The expats have the option to use public hospitals after undertaking a health card from the Department of Health and Medical Services or DOHMS.

 Getting familiar with Cultural Differences in Dubai:

-The majority of the population in Dubai follows the Islamic culture.
+The majority of the population in Dubai follows Islamic culture.
 The government in Dubai is liberal as compared to the other nearby emirates regions.

 Even non-Islamic festivities like Easter and Christmas are celebrated well.
 Numerous retail stores offer great discounts during such celebrations.

 The major celebration of the region is during Ramadan, which is considered the holy month of the calendar.
-During this celebration, the Muslims, as well as non-Muslims living in the region, are abode to follow the religious traditions and avoid drinking alcohol, eating non-vegetarian food, smoking during fasting hours and more.
+During this celebration, the Muslims, as well as non-Muslims living in the region, are the abode to follow the religious traditions and avoid drinking alcohol, eating non-vegetarian food, smoking during fasting hours and more.

 The official language of Dubai is Arabic, but the large masses of the population speak English in Dubai.
 It is because 75% of the population in Dubai is from other regions and hence they speak English to communicate well with each other.
-Even the traffic signals, signboards, and other essential information in Dubai is displayed in Arabic as well as English.
+Even the traffic signals, signboards, and other essential information displayed in Arabic as well as English.

 Rules and Regulations in Dubai:

 There is no duty applied in Dubai, but individuals are limited to the number of products that can be bought for free in the UK.
 Another rule is regarding drinking alcohol.
-If you wish to drink alcohol in UAE, then you will require a license when purchasing it.
+If you wish to drink alcohol in the UAE, then you will require a license when purchasing it.